IonRepo/IonPred/README.md

 As well, a rather quick introduction might be found in our [`introduction`](Introduction.pdf), which introduces some background theory as well as innovative implementations of new algorithms.

+Please be aware that the code is under active development, bug reports are welcomed in the GitHub issues!

 ## Installation

 To download the repository and install the dependencies: